 1. Bonding, building trust: Holding the dry end of a bully stick and letting your dog chew on the other end is a great way to connect while you are both relaxing.
+Bully sticks can be a great little toy to have and you may want to learn more about their use and why dogs love them so much.
 This is a surprisingly easy and important mini-training exercise you can do to establish good habits.
 Holding your dog’s chew teaches them to trust you with their valuables.
 Through this simple exercise, your dog will learn that you are not out to snatch away anything good from them.
 Thanks to doing this consistently when he was a puppy, Miles is not possessive about his toys or chews, simply because he knows he doesn’t have to be.

 2. Busy dog downtime: Mentally and physically busy dogs such as Miles and other Welsh terriers often take awhile to learn how to relax.
 It often seems at first as if they only have an “on” switch, and a “off” switch!
 Providing them with a chew on a regular basis a great way to help teach your dog how to deal with anxiety while also relaxing.